shuo956/Eduation_AI/README.md

 3.Video hint may not accuracte, even manually located video hint for one question may require contextual information to correctly answer questions.

-## Example for questions require extra knowledge:
+## Example question that requires extra knowledge:

 You are measuring length with a meter stick.
 However, you do not realize that the first 4.0 centimeters of the meter stick are missing because a hungry beaver made a snack of it earlier that day.
 The measurements you take with the meter stick will be: